client9/misspell/README.md

 worlds either in all-uppercase or all-lowercase sometimes can cause false positives.
 For instance, a variable named `bodyreader` could trigger a false positive since `yrea` is in the middle that could be corrected to `year`.
-Other problems happen if the variable name uses a English contraction that should use an apostrophe.
+Other problems happen if the variable name uses an English contraction that should use an apostrophe.
 The best way of fixing this is to use the [Effective Go naming conventions](https://golang.org/doc/effective_go.html#mixed-caps) and use